docknetwork/api-docs/source/index.html.md

 `DELETE /registries/{id}`

 A registry can be deleted, leading to all the corresponding revocation ids being deleted as well.
-This requires the signature from the owner, similar to the other updates.
-This is an operation to delete a specific registry.
+This requires the signature from the owner, similar to the other update's.

 <h3 id="delete-registry-parameters">Parameters</h3>